GEECS-BELLA/GEECS-Plugins/dataanalysis-notebook/readme.md

 - Significant bits are taken care.
 Make labview=True for images saved by labview devices.
 - Can lower the resolution by setting size to between 0 and 1(no resizing).
 - Can change the contrast ratio by specifying gamma value (rescale= between 0 and 10) or taking a log of counts (rescale='log')
-- For autoscale counts, set rescale='auto'.
+- To autoscale the image, set rescale='auto'.
 If rescale=11 ~ 255(int), linearly rescaled to make the count max.
-- Can change frame per second (fps=)
+- Can change frame rate per second (fps=).

 ![alt text](GIF_sample.gif)